open5e/open5e/content/srd/magic-items.md

 feet of the gate is sucked through

 it and deposited in a random location on the Astral Plane.
 The gate then closes.
-The gate is one-­‐‑way only and can’t be reopened.
+The gate is one-­way only and can’t be reopened.

 #### Potion of Animal Friendship